-A team effort to keep them under control
+A team effort to keep weeds under control

 Our site was abandoned for many years before it was considered as a possible location for garden around 2006.
 Before that, it was an industrial site.
 This allowed a nasty group of environmental weeds to get established but also allowed some remnant native flora to survive as well.